kulkarnima/MnS/README.md

-# Management and Orchestration - 3GPP SA5 WG
+# Management and Orchestration - 3GPP SA Working Group 5 (SA5)

 The Rel-16 branch represents the latest Rel-16 content approved and published after each TSG SA plenary.